ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 </div>
 ```

-**BUT**, that also means the cursor can’t just move from outside of the node view to the inside.
-Users have to manually place their cursor to edit the content inside the node view.
-Just so you know.

 ## Markup
 But what happens if you [access the editor content](/guide/output)?
 If you’re working with HTML, you’ll need to tell tiptap how your node should be serialized.